Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 No experience is required, kids can even do it, and there are morning or afternoon options.
 But for the most serene experience, go for the dawn paddleboarding option, when the lake is at its calmest and no tourists are out yet.

-There are multiple places in Shuishe town where you can rent bicycles (expect to pay about NT200 for two hours, or double that for a high quality Giant bike here), e-bikes, or scooters (around NT400 per day, usually able to rent here without a proper license).
+There are multiple places in Shuishe town where you can rent bicycles (expect to pay about NT200 for two hours, or double that for a high quality Giant bike), e-bikes, or scooters (around NT400 per day, IDP or Taiwanese scooter license needed).

 A 40-minute drive west of Sun Moon Lake, Wuchang Temple in Jiji is an interesting, if unusual, local attraction.
 The temple here completely caved in during the disastrous 921 Earthquake in 1999, in which 2415 people died, and has been left that way since.
 A lavish new temple commemorating the incident has been built right in front of it.